damianhakert/damianhakert.github.io/source/posts/2017-02-15-gitlab-ldap-active-directory.html.md

 ## Conclusion

 Integration of GitLab with Active Directory (LDAP) reduces the complexity of user management.
-It has the advantage of improving user permission controls, whilst easing the deployment of GitLab into an existing environment.
+It has the advantage of improving user permission controls, whilst easing the deployment of GitLab into an existing IT environment.

 With the assistance of the [GitLab Support](https://about.gitlab.com/support) team, setting up GitLab with an existing AD/LDAP solution will be a smooth and painless process.

 ____

 _Image: "[Office](https://commons.wikimedia.org/wiki/File:New_office.jpg)" by [Phil Whitehouse](https://www.flickr.com/people/19451080@N00) is licensed under [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/)_

+[gitlab_ou]: /images/blogimages/gitlab-ldap/gitlab_ou.png
+[ldap_ou]: /images/blogimages/gitlab-ldap/ldap_ou.gif

 <script type="text/javascript">
 // Custom JS to load readmore when JQuery is loaded